When clicking on one or more instrument(s) in the tree, the editing page of instruments appears.

 Note: the sf2 format doesn't allow this value to be negative, no amplification is thus possible.

 Balance applied to the sound, to hear it to the left or to the right in stereo.

 - Loop playback

 Note: the sf2 format had no plans for a special playback mode which triggers a sample when a key is released.
 One way to achieve this behavior is to double each sample with a sample containing a short silent loop followed by the sound to emit on the release.
-The added sample will be read with the playback parameter "3".
+The added sample will be read with the playback parameter "loop on with end".